lenerd/au-syssec-e21-exercises/02_certificates_and_macs/readme.md

    local trusted storage `/etc/ssl/certs`.
 Copy it to the local folder you are working on under the name `cert_n.pem`.

+   Note that the Let's Encrypt chain used to verify cs.au.dk is [a bit more complicated](https://letsencrypt.org/certificates/).

 4. Verify the certificate chains by specifying the root CA and the server certificate in the `openssl verify` command.
 For example, with 2 certificates (`cert_2.pem` is the root, `cert_1.pem` is the intermediate and